sunnamed434/BitMono/docs/developers/do-not-resolve-members.rst

     }

 Need access to the methods?
-Then just iterrate through the methods:
+Then just iterrate through the methods.

 .. code-block:: csharp